-Description Training The UK A400M Training Service achieved Main Gate approval in July 2012 (augmented by a planned Review Note in November 2013) and will now be reported as a separate increment.
-The A400M Training Service will be provided as follows: a.
-Training for an initial cadre of all User Groups is being undertaken at the International Training Centre using the A400M training courses offered by AMSL; b.
-UK-specific courses for all User Groups are being developed by Authority personnel, with some contractor support; c.
-An 'A400M Schoolhouse' has been established at RAF Brize Norton that will ultimately comprise 2 x Full Flight Simulators, 1 x Cargo Hold Trainer - Enhanced, 1 x LoadMaster WorkStation Trainer, 1 x Cockpit Maintenance Operations Simulator and a suite of Computer Based Training equipment.

-d.
-Three Part Task Trainers will be provided at Brize Norton for use by 3rd User Group (3UG) personnel;

-e.
-Aircrew instruction will be provided by Authority personnel with limited support from contractor instructors; maintenance instruction will be provided by contractor personnel; 3UG instruction will be provided by Authority personnel;
+The UK A400M Training Service achieved Main Gate approval in July 2012 and will now be reported as a separate increment.
+The A400M Training Service will be provided as follows:

+- a.
+Training for an initial cadre of all User Groups will be undertaken at the International Training Centre using the A400M training courses offered by AMSL; - b.
+UK-specific courses for all User Groups will be developed by Authority personnel, with some contractor support; - c.
+An 'A400M Schoolhouse' will be established at RAF Brize Norton and comprise 2 x Full Flight Simulators, 1 x Cargo Hold Trainer Enhanced, 1 x LoadMaster WorkStation Trainer, 1 x Cockpit Maintenance Operations Simulator and a suite of Computer Based Training equipment. - d.
+Three Part Task Trainers will be provided at Brize Norton for use by 3rd User Group (3UG) personnel: - e.
+Aircrew instruction will be provided by Authority personnel with limited support from contractor instructors; maintenance instruction will be provided by contractor personnel; 3UG instruction will be provided by Authority personnel; - f.
-f.
 Training equipment and the Schoolhouse infrastructure will be contractor-maintained and supported.